ply-ct/ply/docs/topics/steps.md

 Ordinarily a request step is included in expected/actual [results](results) comparison.
-But the configurator "Submit Only" checkbox allows you to override this behavior so that its output is ignored, which can be especially useful in the context of setup/teardown [subflows](flows#subflows).
+But the configurator "Submit Only" checkbox allows you to override this behavior so that its output is ignored, which can be especially useful in the context of setup/teardown [embedded subflows](flows#embedded-subflows).
 Below we don't care whether the DELETE request returns HTTP `404-Not Found` or `200-OK`; just that the movies is not present when our test begins.
 <img src="../img/request-step.png" alt="Request step" width="778px" class="mac-bs">